 Grief does not just come into our lives when someone close to us dies.
 Any type of loss we experience can leave us with grief.

-The one thing I ask is that you come open to the idea that this is a project for tending our grief.
+One thing I ask is that you come open to the idea that this is a project for tending our grief.
+And that it is an inclusive, welcoming space with a playful, Queer, feminist, lefty vibe.

 This project is almost a blank piece of paper.
 All that is written on it so far are three things

-If you want to come and help shape it and bring it into being, please get in touch
+If you want to come and help shape it and bring it into being, please get in touch .
+Adults 18+.

 At this point I should probably say that I have not danced any form of Morris before.
 In fact, I’ve barely done any dancing other than very occasionally in a nightclub in my youth, which again to be honest is a good few decades ago.
 What I am bringing to this project is not the Border Morris dance expertise.
 My skill is in holding grief tenderly and using creative media to help heal it.